-Senate Bill 110 (Committee on Budget and Fiscal Review, Chapter 55, Statutes of 2017) created the School Bus Replacement Program, appropriating up to \$75 million from the California Clean Energy Jobs Act (Proposition 39), an initiative that voters approved in 2012.
+Senate Bill 110 (Chapter 55, Statutes of 2017) created the School Bus Replacement Program, appropriating up to \$75 million from the California Clean Energy Jobs Act (Proposition 39), an initiative that voters approved in 2012.
 The statute authorizes the CEC to provide school bus replacement grants to school districts, County Offices of Education, and Joint Power Authorities operating the oldest school buses in disadvantaged communities.

 To be eligible for funding under the Clean Transportation Program, a project must be consistent with the CEC's annual Clean Transportation Program Investment Plan Update.
 The CEC issued GFO-17-607 to provide funding opportunities under both the School Bus Program to fund projects that replace the oldest diesel school buses in California with electric vehicle school buses and the Clean Transportation Program to fund infrastructure projects that support the electric vehicle school buses.
-In response to GFO-17-607, the recipient submitted an application which was proposed for funding in the CEC's notice of proposed awards June 3, 2019 and the agreement was executed as ARV-19-063 on May 7, 2020.
+In response to GFO-17-607, the recipient submitted an application which was proposed for funding in the CEC's notice of proposed awards on December 24, 2019, and the agreement was executed as ARV-19-079 on March 11, 2020.